c-h-david/rrr/README.md

 > one by one, for example:
 >
 > ```
-> $ ssudo apt-get install -y --no-install-recommends python-dev
+> $ sudo apt-get install -y --no-install-recommends python-dev
 >```

 ### Install Python packages